Nicolas Roy: Vegas Golden Knights

 On June 26, 2019, Roy was traded by the Hurricanes, along with a conditional 2021 fifth-round pick, to the Vegas Golden Knights in exchange for Erik Haula.
 He attended their 2019 training camp and played alongside fellow French speaker Jonathan Marchessault, which he said helped him a lot.

-During the 2019–20 NHL season, Roy frequently moved between the Golden Knights and their AHL affiliate, the Chicago Wolves, making up 15 of 67 total transactions by December.
+During the 2019–20 season, Roy frequently moved between the Golden Knights and their AHL affiliate, the Chicago Wolves, making up 15 of 67 total transactions by December.
 He recorded his first career NHL goal on October 27, in a 5–2 win over the Anaheim Ducks.
 His goal, which turned out to be the game-winner, occurred while centering the Knights' fourth line with Ryan Reaves and William Carrier.
 Later that season, he recorded a goal with an assist from Nick Cousins and Nick Holden, making them the first trio of "Nicks" to combine on a goal.
 On April 22, 2020, Roy signed a two-year contract extension with the Golden Knights that accounted for $750,000 against the salary cap.

+Toronto Maple Leafs

+On July 1, 2025, Roy was traded by Vegas to the Toronto Maple Leafs.
+In return, the Golden Knights received right winger Mitch Marner as part of a sign-and-trade deal.

 International play

 Roy's first international campaign is with Team Canada Quebec at the 2014 U17 World Hockey Challenge.
 He would play for Team Canada in the Hlinka Gretzky Cup, where he won a gold medal.

 On April 15, 2015, Roy was named to the Team Canada's final roster prior to the 2015 IIHF World U18 Championship as he helped them claim the bronze medal.
 He also competed with Team Canada at the 2017 World Junior Ice Hockey Championships where he helped them win a silver medal.

-Roy along with Golden Knights teammates Logan Thompson and Zach Whitecloud made their senior debut with Team Canada at the 2022 IIHF World Championship where he scored five points as they claim silver in a 4-3 overtime loss to Finland.
+Roy along with Golden Knights teammates Logan Thompson and Zach Whitecloud made their senior debut with Team Canada at the 2022 IIHF World Championship where he scored five points as they claim silver in a 4–3 overtime loss to Finland.